Slangsinger/Big-Data-Analytics/README.md

-# Technological-fundamentals-in-the-Big-Data-World
-Git for the lab
+Git for the master course project